2 Linear Regression

 2.4.3 Least-Squares

 The machine (more precisely, the underlying estimation algorithm programmed on the machine) discovers the best-fitting line from an analysis of these residuals.
 A residual is calculated for each row of data.
-Specifically, the machine chooses the model’s weights to learn the relationship between \(x\) and \(y\) that minimizes the sum of the squared residuals.
+For linear regression analysis, the machine chooses the model’s weights to learn the relationship between \(x\) and \(y\) that minimizes the sum of the squared residuals.
 The residuals always sum to zero, so the minimization applies to the squared residuals.

 Least-squares criterion